Best Camping Mattresses of 2026

 Cons

-• Expensive
+• Expensive and bulky packed size

 • Pump sack challenging to connect to valve

-That extra ¼ inch of foam might not seem like much of a difference, but we think you’ll notice: the extra padding makes for one of the most inviting and comfortable nights of rest of any mattress we tested.
-It swallows roots, rocks, and other obstructions on the ground, so you can sleep like a princess – but without the pea.
+Most of the mattresses on this list are 4 inches deep, but the Therm-a-Rest MondoKing is a posh 4.25 inches.
+That extra quarter-inch of foam might not seem like much of a difference, but we think you’ll notice.
+The extra padding makes for one of the most inviting and comfortable nights of rest of any mattress we tested.
+The surface has a plush, soft chamois feel on the skin.

+The only other downside is that it usually takes two rounds to roll this one up before it’s compact enough to pack away.
 That said, if you’re looking for a really spacious and super cushy mattress to take your camping slumber to the next level, the MondoKing will make you feel like royalty.

-More: MondoKing Full Review
+More: Therm-a-Rest MondoKing Full Review

 Stock image of Sea to Summit Comfort Deluxe LW